Selling Receivables to Bankers factoring Company to Fix Cash Flow Issues

 - How to sell receivables?

-- AR Invoice Financing: The Sale of Accounts Receivable
+- AR Invoice Financing: The Sale of Accounts Receivable.

-Why do companies sell accounts receivable?
+Why do companies sell their accounts receivable?

-Selling AR invoices or receivable financing helps businesses struggling with cash flow while waiting months for customer payments.
+Selling A/R or receivable financing helps businesses struggling with cash flow while waiting months for customer payments.
 Quick cash flow is the main benefit of invoice factoring financing from non-recourse factoring companies.
 Companies that buy accounts receivables are called factoring companies or factors.
 Why would a company sell receivables to another company?

 - Fast working capital and quick funding to fund business growth versus wondering when an invoice payment is coming.

 - Cash advances occur the same day as factoring financing approval with a fast payment schedule.

 Learn more in our previous article, “The Pros and Cons of Factoring A/R.”